 - Personal Mastery: Always brings their best self.
 Makes an immediate and positive impact on others.
 Manages own emotions, remaining calm and effective during stressful times.
 Present and focused in the moment, attends to tasks and people to make conscious decisions.
 Acknowledges their limits of personal knowledge, skills, and expertise

 - Agility: Constantly curious and courageous.
 Sharing success and failures with others, reflecting on learnings.
 Proactively taking actions to constantly learn and improve, seeking feedback from colleagues.
 Adapts quickly to change by modifying behaviour and approach

-- A minimum of five GCSEs at grade 9-5 (A*-C), including mathematics, English and science, technology, or engineering-related subject
+A minimum of three GCSEs at grades C/5 or above (or equivalent) including mathematics, English and science, technology, or engineering-related subject.

 Applicants are required to successfully complete the AMRC and Employer recruitment and selection process to secure a place on an apprenticeship programme.